razorfish79/node-robonect-api/README.md

 /home/pi/domoticz/scripts/js/mymowerscript.js &
 ```
 Then add the following into your crontab (using `crontab -e`):
-`*/10 * * * * /home/pi/domoticz/scripts/js/mymowerscript.js`
+`*/10 * * * * /home/pi/domoticz/scripts/sh/robonectwatchdog.sh`
 Save your crontab.
-Your script should start to run continously in the background within 10 minutes.
+Your watchdog script should start the mymowerscript.js to run in the background within 10 minutes.

 #### Updating node-robonect-api to latest version on Raspberry Pi